 And that's how Paris remained from 1860 until the summer of 2020 when the center of Paris — the four arrondissements with the smallest numbers (including the islands) — were amalgamated into a new administrative district called Paris Central, with the mairie of the 3rd Arrondissement becoming the town hall of the new district.
 While Paris now has only seventeen arrondissements, we continue to think of arrondissements one through four as separate "little cities" and write about them individually.
 (To us, Pluto's still a planet.)

 As a visitor, you'll discover that the individual Paris arrondissements have their own feel and attractions.
-You may not make it to all the Paris arrondissements, but this guide will help you focus on the important places to see and things to do in each district.
+You may not make it to all the Paris arrondissements, but this guide should help you focus on the important places to see and things to do in each district.
 The map above shows the numbers of the Paris arrondissements as well as the names of the neighborhoods.
 Click on the map for a larger version.

 In 1860, under Napoleon III, Paris expanded its borders, incorporating nearby towns and villages such as Montmartre and Belleville, transforming the city into the 20 arrondissements we know today.
 Prior to this, Paris had only 12 arrondissements, arranged west to east.
 The new districts are numbered in a unique spiral pattern, beginning with the 1st Arrondissement in the city center, circling outward like a snail's shell.